DEL PASO MISSION STATEMENT

 Welcome New Staff to Del Paso

-Jason Gorski - 1st grade teacher
+Idania Mederos - 1st grade teacher

-Melanie Davila - 1st grade teacher
+Marina Hrytskevich - 6th grade teacher

-2014-15 Fresh Fruit and Vegetable Program Grant
+2015-16 Fresh Fruit and Vegetable Program Grant

-For the second year, our students will receive fresh fruit and vegetable four times a week.
+For the third year, our students will receive fresh fruit and vegetable four times a week.
 The purpose of the grant is threefold: to create a healthier school environment; to expand the variety of fruits and vegetables that children experience and consume; and to make a difference in children's diets that will impact their present and future health.
 The fresh fruit and vegetables will be consumed either before or after lunch.
-If you have any questions about the grant, please talk to Mr. Alvarez.
+If you have any questions about the grant, please talk to Mr. Macias.